CranaJS/crana/README.md

 Under the hood it uses Webpack, Babel, ESLint and StyleLint with a few other plugins enabling a powerful development workflow.

-## Known constraints
+## Known constraints/issues
 ### Windows Linux Subsystem
 If you're using Windows Linux Subsystem, eslint will not immediatly work.
 You need to edit the path under ".vscode/settings.json".
 Replace "C:/mnt/c" with "C:" and it should work.

 ## Roadmap
-- Improve documentations
+- Improve documentation
-- Use webpack for server too
-- Implement possiblity to add own "app.it" plugins
+- Create a website
+- Developers should be able to customize every aspect of crana (directly customizing configurations per project)
+- Implement sort of a plugin system
+- Add deployment automations + deployment guides
+- Open an issue/start a pull request if you have more ideas!